SocGen targets more capital, savings as results top expectations

 France's second-biggest listed bank said the extra capital would come from retained earnings and pledged to keep its dividend payout target of 50 percent for this year and next.

-Other big French banks have also taken steps to add to their capital defenses, including BNP Paribas (BNPP.PA).
+Other big French banks have also taken steps to add to their capital defences, including BNP Paribas (BNPP.PA).

 In investment banking, revenue rose 16.2 percent, boosted by surging client demand for equities in Europe and Asia.
 Global banking and investor services, which incorporates capital markets activities and asset management, contributed around 40 percent of the bank's revenues.